Fluorescence Correlation Spectroscopy (FCS) – Principles, Analysis, and Applications

 FCS measurements are performed by tightly focusing a laser beam through a high numerical aperture objective to generate a diffraction-limited confocal volume – generally on the order of 0.1–1 femtoliter.
 Fluorescently labelled molecules diffuse stochastically through this volume, and their transient presence results in detectable bursts of fluorescence.

 The fluorescence signal is recorded with high temporal resolution, often in the microsecond range, and analysed using autocorrelation functions (ACF).
-The ACF mathematically describes the similarity of the fluorescence signal with itself over varying time lags, allowing extraction of:
+The ACF mathematically describes the similarity of the fluorescence signal with itself over varying time lags, allowing the extraction of:

-- Diffusion times, from which diffusion coefficients and molecular sizes are inferred.
+• Diffusion times, from which diffusion coefficients and molecular sizes are inferred.

-- Average number of fluorescent molecules (N), used to determine molecular concentration.
+• Average number of fluorescent molecules (N), used to determine molecular concentration.

-- Kinetic parameters, such as association/dissociation rates, in systems exhibiting binding dynamics or conformational transitions.
+• Kinetic parameters, such as association/dissociation rates, in systems exhibiting binding dynamics or conformational transitions.

 By fitting the autocorrelation data to appropriate physical models (e.g. free diffusion, anomalous diffusion, reaction-diffusion), researchers can extract robust quantitative parameters that reflect the biophysical behaviour of the system under study.